The Color Pink

 The Meaning of the color Pink

 The color and material used in Elizabethan Clothing was extremely important.
-People who could wear the color Pink was dictated by English Law!
+People who could wear the color Pink was dictated by English Law.
 These were called the Sumptuary Laws.
 The colors of Elizabethan clothes, including the color Pink, provided information about the status of the man or woman wearing them.
 This was not just dictated by the wealth of the person, it also reflected their social standing.
-The meaning of colors during the Elizabethan era represented many aspects of their life - the social, religious, biblical and Christian symbolism was reflected in the color Pink!
+The meaning of colors during the Elizabethan era represented many aspects of their life - the social, religious, biblical and Christian symbolism was reflected in the color Pink.

 The Symbolic and Religious Meaning of the color Pink

-Some interesting facts and information about the symbolic, religious, Christian and Biblical meaning of the color Pink
+symbolic, religious, Christian and Biblical meaning of the color Pink

 • The symbolic meaning of the color pink was joy and happiness